Logo: Bauhaus-University Weimar

 CoursePrerequisitesTarget Level

-Below you will find a registration form providing further information which can be downloaded and printed/completed.
-Please make sure to contact us before registering to find out if places are still available.
-Please send us the completed registration form by email or fax.
-You will find all the relevant information in the registration form
+Below is a registration form providing further information which can be downloaded and printed/completed.
+Please send us the completed registration form by e-mail or fax.
+All relevant information can be found on the registration form.

 • or when the maximum number of students has been reached.